VishnuPJ/MalayaLLM/README.md

 ## Getting Started

 ### Steps to run pretraining and finetuning
-1) Download the dataset
+1) Download the dataset.

 	* Go to Data folder.
 	* Download all the file in the link "[CulturaX](https://huggingface.co/datasets/uonlp/CulturaX/tree/main/ml)" to a folder "data/CulturaX".
-    * Run "parquet2txt.py" .It will create a file called "data_clm.txt".
+    * Run "parquet2txt.py" .It will create a file "data_clm.txt".
 	* Download "[ai4bharat](https://storage.googleapis.com/ai4bharat-public-indic-nlp-corpora/indiccorp/ml.tar.xz)" and unzip it.
 	* Copy "data_clm.txt" and "ml.txt" to a folder "data/ml".